 Parking in Cambridge and Boston can be expensive and hard to find.
 Whenever possible, park your car at the hotel and use public transportation to get to the MIT campus.
 If you must drive to the campus, on- and off-street parking is available for a fee, but most public parking is not very close to the center of the MIT campus.
-More parking information is available at the campus map website.
+More parking information is available from Parkopedia and at the campus map website.

 Visiting prospective students may park in designated areas on a first-come, first-

 Boston's public transportation system, the MBTA, known as "the T", was the first subway in the United States and continues to be one of the easiest ways to get around Boston/Cambridge.